liliana-sanfilippo/liliana-sanfilippo/website/public/wiki/Manual-for-iGEM-Wikis.md

 ## Create a file that the manager can use

-While it is [possible to load the BibTeX files asynchronously from the public folder](https://github.com/liliana-sanfilippo/react-bibtex-reference-generator/wiki/Manual#importing-bibtex) we will not do that because most React Wiki pages do not even have a public folder.
+While it is [possible to load the BibTeX files asynchronously from the public folder](https://github.com/liliana-sanfilippo/react-bibtex-reference-generator/wiki/Manual#importing-bibtex) we will not do that because most ReactManager Wiki pages do not even have a public folder.
 We will do it simple:

 We will declare the whole collection BibTeX references we want to use on a page as one string and give that String to the manager.